lucas-scandido/sauce-demo-robot-framework/README.md

 # Test Execution Scripts
 ```
 robot -d ./logs tests/                            # Run all tests in interactive mode.
-robot --include <tag_name>              # Runs only tests with the specified tag in interactive mode.
+robot -d ./logs --include <tag_name> tests/       # Runs only tests with the specified tag in interactive mode.
 ```